destroSunRay/angular-tour-of-heroes/README.md

 ## Backend

 I used python and created apis that are used to fetch and update the data.
-Use the command `$ pip install -r requirements.txt` to install all dependencies to run the backend service.
+Use the command `pip install -r requirements.txt` to install all dependencies to run the backend service.
 Use the command `python3 app.py` to start the backend service in a mac/ linux based system or the command `python app.py` for windows

 ## Code scaffolding